 Wiring Up a Telecaster Three-Way Switch

 This article will apply to any similar three-way “Lever” switches that are used in many different Strat-style guitars.
 This is distinct from Les Paul-style guitars that use a three-way “Toggle” switch — that discussion will be in a different article.
-For this guide we’re going to use all of the standard Fender Telecaster values in the wiring diagram.
+For this guide, we’ll use all of the standard Fender Telecaster values in the wiring diagram.

-The circuit that we will use here is very similar to the circuit we use in “Basic Guitar Electronics – Volume control wiring” and “Basic Guitar Electronics – Tone Control Wiring“, except that this time we’ll wire the pickups to the switch instead of directly to the Volume control.
+The circuit that we’ll use here is very similar to the circuit we use in “Basic Guitar Electronics – Volume control wiring” and “Basic Guitar Electronics – Tone Control Wiring“, except that this time we’ll wire the pickups to the switch instead of directly to the Volume control.

 Note that if the guitar you’re wiring is well-used, it might be a good time to consider changing the other components while you’re in there.
 If you’re going for “Original” or “Stock,” use the values for the pots and the capacitor in the diagram.
 If you have changed your pickups or you are not afraid to experiment, then you can change the values presented in the diagram to suit the tone that you are looking for.
 Volume and Tone pots come in a variety of values, including 250K, 500K, and 1 Mega Ohm.
 The lower the number the darker your tone will be, as more high frequencies get leaked to Ground.